jonboh/shai/README.md

 As a backend you can use any of the following OpenAI models:
 - GPT-3.5-turbo
 - GPT-3.5-turbo-16k
-    - This might be anecdotal, but I've sometimes experienced lower latencies for the larger context models
 - GPT-4
 - GPT-4-32k

+This might be anecdotal, but I've sometimes experienced lower latencies with the larger context models.

 For the time being I don't have access to the gpt-4 models API, but they should work if your account does have access.
 All examples have been generated with GPT-3.5-turbo, so I expect the results from